-In the event that a student with an IEP or Section 504 Plan is referred to the Tribunal Panel, the findings of the MDR are sent to the Tribunal Panel as a part of the hearing.
+If a student with an IEP or Section 504 Plan is referred to the Tribunal Panel, the findings of the MDR are sent to the Tribunal Panel as a part of the hearing.
 Only students whose MDR findings determined that the behavior was not a manifestation of the disability, excluding matters involving special circumstances, should continue with a referral to the Tribunal Panel if the behavior warrants.